 When seeking approval for cross-listed courses, each unit must complete a course proposal form and submit for approval.
 The forms must be identical (with the exception of the three-letter subject code and adjustments to prerequisites) and must be submitted to the ICMS Curriculum course approval system at the same time (within one day); submitting the courses separately, will cause delays.
 The course will not be approved unless both forms are submitted and are identical.
 If you are canceling a cross-listed course, either both courses must be canceled, or the cross-listed course must submit a proposal to remove the cross-listing.

 It is important to understand that a cross-listed course is a single course offered collaboratively through 2 units.
-When a cross-listed course is offered, it must be scheduled through both units and will be published under both listings in the Catalog and Schedule Builder.
+When a cross-listed course is offered, it must be scheduled through both units and will be published under both listings in the General Catalog and Schedule Builder.
 It is the responsibility of both departments to coordinate the scheduling and maintenance of a cross-listed course.